BleuBleu/FamiStudio/Docs/docs/soundengine.md

 * NESASM: `famistudio_nesasm.asm`
 * ASM6: `famistudio_asm6.asm`

-Another approach would be to compile the engine as a seperate obj file and link it.
+Another approach would be to compile the engine as a separate obj file and link it.
 This might require you to import the famistudio_xxx calls in other parts of your project.

 All the instructions to use it in your project are included as comments at the top of these files.